RascalSoftware/RAT/docs/source/chapter2.rst

 **(a) Project Defining Methods**
 ++++++++++++++++++++++++++++++++

-The first step is always to create an instance of the *projectClass* to hold our model.
-This is always done by assigning *projectClass* to our variable name (we will mostly use *problem* in this manual, but it can be anything), which always requires a name for our project as an input:
+The first step is always to create an instance of the **projectClass** to hold our model.
+This is always done by assigning **projectClass** to our variable name (we will mostly use *problem* in this manual, but it can be anything), which always requires a name for our project as an input:

 .. code:: MATLAB

     problem = projectClass('My Problem');

-This creates an instance of *projectClass* and assigns it to the variable *problem*, and gives it the title 'My Problem'.
+This creates an instance of **projectClass** and assigns it to the variable *problem*, and gives it the title 'My Problem'.

-The first part of the created problem has two other settable fields: 'modelType' and 'Geometry'.
+The first part of the created *problem* has two other settable fields: *modelType* and *Geometry*.

-**Geometry -** This can be set to either 'air/substrate' or 'substrate/liquid' using the *setGeometry* method.
-It can take the values of 'air/substrate' or 'substrate/liquid'.
+**Geometry -** This can be set to either *air/substrate* or *substrate/liquid* using the **setGeometry** method.
+It can take the values of *air/substrate* or *substrate/liquid*.

 .. code:: MATLAB

     >> problem.setGeometry('air/substrate');
     >> problem.setGeometry('substrate/liquid');

 The effect of this parameter is in the numbering of roughness's in layer models.
 In any model for n-layers, there are always n+1 associated interfaces, and hence n+1 roughness parameters required.
 In RAT, the bulk interface roughness is a protected parameter and always exists (see next section), and this parameter controls where this roughness is placed in the layer stack.
-So, for two layers defined with thickness, SLD and roughness as [d1 Rho1 R1] and [d2 Rho2 R2], then for the 'substrate/liquid' geometry the substrate roughness is placed as the first roughness the beam meets, and the layer roughness's refer to the interface after the particular layer.
-For the 'air/substrate case', the opposite is true, and the substrate roughness is the last roughness in the stack, with the layer roughness referring to the interface before each layer, as shown.
+So, for two layers defined with thickness, SLD and roughness as [d\ :sub:`1`, :math:`\rho_\mathrm{1}`, r\ :sub:`1`] and [d\ :sub:`2`, :math:`\rho_\mathrm{2}`, r\ :sub:`2`], then for the *substrate/liquid* geometry the substrate roughness is placed as the first roughness the beam meets, and the layer roughness's refer to the interface after the particular layer.
+For the *air/substrate* case, the opposite is true, and the substrate roughness is the last roughness in the stack, with the layer roughness referring to the interface before each layer, as shown.

-ModelType - As is the case for RasCAL1, there are three ways of defining models in RAT:-
+ModelType - As is the case for RasCAL, there are three ways of defining models in RAT:-

-* Standard Layers - The model is defined in terms of parameters, which are distributed into layers, and subsequently grouped into contrasts.
+* **Standard Layers** - The model is defined in terms of parameters, which are distributed into layers, and subsequently grouped into contrasts.
 No external functions are needed.
-* Custom Layers - Parameters are again defined and grouped into layers, but this time the layer definitions come from a user model script.
+* **Custom Layers** - Parameters are again defined and grouped into layers, but this time the layer definitions come from a user model script.
 This then gives complete flexibility of how layers are defined, so allowing models to be written in terms of area per molecule or material density, for example.
-This custom script controls translating these input parameters into a [d rho r] model.
+This custom script controls translating these input parameters into a [d, :math:`\rho`, r] model.
 This is probably the most useful operating mode for RasCAL.
-* Custom XY-Profile - This modelling mode also relies on a custom model function, but in this case does away with [d rho r] layers completely.
+* **Custom XY-Profile** - This modelling mode also relies on a custom model function, but in this case does away with [d, :math:`\rho`, r] layers completely.
 Instead, the custom function uses the parameters to define a continuous SLD profile, which RAT then uses to calculate the reflectivity.

-The model type is set using the *setModelType* method:
+The model type is set using the **setModelType** method:

 .. code:: MATLAB